 Ending a marriage is never easy.
-There are plenty of divorce lawyers who can guide you through the legal process of dissolving your marriage, but what sets Douglas A. Barker apart is a commitment to positioning you to thrive beyond your case.
-With more than 21 years of experience, Mr. Barker takes the time to learn about your unique situation and determine what type of divorce is most appropriate for you.
+There are plenty of divorce lawyers who can guide you through the legal process of dissolving your marriage, but what sets Barker Family Law apart is a commitment to positioning you to thrive beyond your case.
+With more than 24 years of experience, we take the time to learn about your unique situation and determine what type of divorce is most appropriate for you.
 South Carolina recognizes five grounds for divorce:

-In most instances of fault-based divorce, third-party testimony and evidence is required, so a skilled litigator is crucial.
-No matter the specific facts of your case, dedicated divorce and child custody attorney Douglas Barker will help you evaluate each option for the most optimal resolution possible.
+No matter the specific facts of your case, we will help you evaluate each option to reach the most optimal resolution.

 Though South Carolina law does not recognize legal separation, courts can set terms for residence, custody and financial arrangements when spouses live apart.
 An Order of Separate Maintenance and Support is the temporary decree that addresses these and other matters.
 If you are choosing to file for no-fault divorce, you must live apart for at least a year, so this order is used to forestall disputes in the period before the marriage is dissolved.

 Aside from a one-year separation, the grounds for South Carolina divorce include a determination of fault.
 This is where an experienced advocate is critical because an adverse ruling can affect property division, alimony and even child custody.
-Attorney Douglas Barker will fight to deliver the best possible results in court whether it’s a fault-based case or not.
+We will fight to deliver the best possible results in court whether it’s a fault-based case or not.

-If you’re considering divorce, it’s important to seek skilled and experienced family law counsel that has your best interests and those of your children in mind.
-For legal advice on any marriage or divorce question, Douglas Barker offers consultations.
+For legal advice on any marriage or divorce question, we offer consultations.
 Call us at 843-727-0077 or contact us online.
 From our Mount Pleasant office, we represent clients in the courts of Charleston, Dorchester and Berkeley counties.